Do you want to improve your landing page conversion rate? Not sure where to start and what to test?

 10. Limit the Number of Form Fields

-Too many brands try to collect too much information from prospects all at once.
+Too many brands try to collect too much information from prospects all at once, such as unnecessary phone numbers.
 If people feel like they’re giving up too much information, chances are they won’t convert.

 Think about where your landing page is in your sales funnel, how much information you really need, and what value you’re offering in return.